 Folly takes many forms.
 Driven by whim, restlessness, or passion, it typically marks a pivot in one’s life which only […]Keep Reading

 Folly takes many forms.
 Driven by whim, restlessness, or passion, it typically marks a pivot in one’s life which only the benefit of hindsight can judge.
 In 1988 Daphne Glorian spent her entire life’s savings on 17 terraces of vines situated in a wooded hollow just outside the village of Gratallops.
 Her accomplices in this folly? – René Barbier, Álvaro Palacios, Carles Pastrana, and Josep Lluís Pérez.
-Together they pooled their resources and newly acquired vineyards and settled in a region rich in history but without much of a reputation.
+Together they pooled their resources and newly-acquired vineyards, settling in a region rich in history but without a reputation for fine wines.

 Born in Paris but of Swiss-German ancestry, Daphne Glorian spent her early years shuttling between Switzerland and France before settling in Gratallops.
 “I like to make lists of what needs to be done each day, and in Spain, I’m happy if I manage a quarter of it,” is how Daphne explains her life now in Spain.

 While studying law in Paris in her 20s, Daphne first discovered fine wine while working as the office manager for Kit Stevens MW.
 What was simply a job to make ends meet would soon become her advocation.
 Shortly after taking the job with Kit, she met René Barbier and Álvaro Palacios, who were both so passionate about a place called the Priorat that she decided she needed to visit and see it for herself.